THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 - Intent to attend a college or university in the state of Kentucky

-- Award amounts and renewable years vary
+Award Amount: Award amounts and renewable years vary

 edith Campbell Educational Endowment

 The Edith Campbell Educational Endowment was created in honor of Edith Campbell, a life-long resident of Eastern Kentucky with a resilient heart and a passion for education.
-She spent he life exemplifying the value of education.
+She spent her life exemplifying the value of education.
 The scholarship is meant to support young Perry Countians who share her same passion for education.

 - GPA of 2.0 or higher